celestecaprine/buildbattletools/README.md

 - **mctimer.py**: A simple timer.
 Can be supplied with an integer argument to specify duration in seconds.
 ![Timer screenshot](timer.png "Timer")

+- **teleport.py**: A teleporter script for sending a player to a specific arena.
+Can be supplied with a playername and arena ID, or used standalone with the fzf prompt
 ---

 ## Requirements

 - Python 3.9
 - rcon: `pip install rcon`
+- pyfzf: `pip install pyfzf`